Tirana

 The Pyramid, Tirana

-• The Pyramid / Piramida: Piramida is one of the most distinctive buildings in Tirana.
-The futuristically designed building was constructed as a museum for the country’s communist state leader Enver Hoxha, and it opened in 1988.
-The museum closed with communism in 1991, and Piramida was inaugurated that year as an international cultural center.
+Piramida is one of the most distinctive buildings in Tirana.
+The futuristically designed structure was built as a museum for the country’s communist state leader Enver Hoxha, and it opened as the Enver Hoxha Museum/Muzeu Enver Hoxha in 1988.

 Tirana Clock Tower

-• Tirana Clock Tower / Kulla e Sahatit: This bell tower rises in the middle of Tirana’s street scene, and at the time of construction in 1822, with its 35 meters, it was also the tallest building in the city.
-In the tower there is a spiral staircase and there is access to the top from which you can look out over the city center.
+Tirana Clock Tower rises in the middle of Tirana’s streetscape, and at the time of its construction in 1822, with its 35 meters, it was the tallest building in the city.
+Haxhi Et’hem Bey was behind the construction, and he has also designed other works in the Albanian capital, such as the mosque next to the clock tower.

 Mother Albania, Tirana